Stable envelopes for slices of the affine Grassmannian: Slices of the affine Grassmannian

 \subsection{Representation-theoretic notation}

-Let us present notation we use for common representation-theoretic objects.
-One major difference from standard notation is that we use non-checked notation for coobjects (coweights, coroots, etc) and checked for ordinary ones (weighs, roots, etc).
-This is common in the literature on affine Grassmannian since it simplifies notation.
-And unexpected side effect is that weights in equivariant cohomology will have checks.
-We hope this won't cause confusion.
+Let us present the notations we use for common representation-theoretic objects.
+One major difference from standard notation is that we use non-checked notation for coobjects (coweights, coroots, etc.) and checked for ordinary ones (weighs, roots, etc.).
+This is common in the literature on the affine Grassmannian since it simplifies notation.
+And the unexpected side effect is that weights in equivariant cohomology will have checks.
+We hope this will not cause confusion.